yangwu91/r2g.alpha/README.md

 * The option `-v /dev/shm:/dev/shm` shares host's memory to avoid applications crashing inside a Docker container.

-- The option `-v /path/to/your/workspace:/workspace` mounts the local directory `/path/to/your/workspace` (specify your own) to the working directory `/workspace` (don't change it) inside a Docker container, which is the input and output directory.
+- The option `-v /path/to/your/workspace:/workspace` mounts the local directory `/path/to/your/workspace` (specify your own) to the working directory `/workspace` (don't change it) inside a Docker container, **which is the input and output directory**.

-- The option `-u $UID` sets the owner of the Docker outputs.
-Ignoring it will raise permission errors.
+- The option `-u $UID` sets the owner of the Docker outputs. **Ignoring it will raise permission errors**.

 Let's say there is a query file in FASTA format named `QUERY.fasta` in the folder `/home/user/r2g_workspace/`.
 As a result, the the simplest full command to run a Docker image should be: